-When the voltage between the VCC and GND pins increases to $V{\text{CC(OVP)}} = 19.0 \text{ V}$ or more, the VCC pin overvoltage protection (VCC_OVP) is activated.
+When the voltage between the VCC and GND pins increases to $V{CC(OVP)} = 19.0$ V or more, the VCC pin overvoltage protection (VCC_OVP) is activated.
 Then, the IC stops switching operation.

-After that, when the VCC pin voltage decreases to $V{\text{CC(P.OFF)}} = 8.3~\text{V}$ or less, the IC restarts.
+After that, when the VCC pin voltage decreases to $V{CC(P.OFF)} = 8.3$ V or less, the IC releases the VCC_OVP operation and restarts to operate.
 When the causes of the overvoltage condition are eliminated, the IC automatically returns to normal operation.